diCenzo-Lab/014_2025_Sphingomonas_sediminicola/README.md

 # Re-evaluation of the nodulation capacity of *Sphingomonas sediminicola* DSM 18106<sup>T</sup> indicates that this strain is not capable of inducing root nodule formation on *Pisum sativum* (pea)

+diCenzo GC, Gutmanis SM, Esme O, Moulin L. 2025. **Re-evaluation of the nodulation capacity of *Sphingomonas sediminicola* DSM 18106<sup>T</sup> indicates that this strain is not capable of inducing root nodule formation on *Pisum sativum* (pea)**. *Canadian Journal of Microbiology*.
+71: 1-9.

 This repository contains the scripts and input files required to repeat the analyses reported in the associated article.

 ## 01_Genome_reanalysis